uvarc/rc-website/content/post/2023-july-maintenance.md

 1. Enter your own allocation.
 You may edit the script as needed.
 Click "Save" when done.
 1. Going back to the "Jobs" page, select `demo-copy-scratch` and click the green "Submit" button.

-As we expect a high volume of data migration, please refrain from doing so on the login nodes but instead submit it as a job via the provided Slurm script.
+As we expect a high volume of data migration, please refrain from doing so directly on the login nodes but instead submit it as a job via the provided Slurm script as described above.

 The new scratch is subject to the same 10 TB quota and 90-day purge policy.
 There is no restriction on the number of files.
 A friendly reminder that scratch is intended as a temporary work directory, not long-term storage space.
 It is not backed up and old files need to be purged periodically for system stability.
 RC offers a number of low-cost storage options to researchers.
 For more information, visit our [storage page](/userinfo/storage).